How to Move a Plant: Tips for Packing and Moving Houseplants

 - Traveling for more than one day?
 If you’re staying at a hotel, take the plants into the room with you.
 This will protect them from drastic temperature changes.

-Once you arrive, your plants should be one of your first priorities.
+The job doesn’t end with figuring out how to move a plant.
+Once you arrive, your plants should be one of your priorities.

-- Immediately remove them from the vehicle and give them water if they need it.
+- Immediately remove them from the vehicle and give them water if needed.

 - Begin unpacking and place plants in the part of your home where they’ll receive the appropriate amount of sunlight for their plant type.

-- As soon as you can, re-pot the plant back into its original container.
+- Re-pot the plant back into its original container as soon as you can.

-Establish new roots easily by learning how to pack and move houseplants
+Establish new roots quickly by learning how to pack and move houseplants

-If you’ve been wondering if you can move your house plants without killing them, this simple guide should provide you with some relief.
+If you’ve been wondering if you can move your house plants without killing them, this simple guide should relieve you.
 Learning how to pack and move houseplants is easy once you’ve done it.

-Our plants only need a little love and special attention to make it through a long-distance move, no matter the mode of transport.
-Together, you’ll put down roots in your new home where you’ll grow and thrive in tandem.
+Our plants only need a little love and exceptional attention to make it through a long-distance move, no matter the mode of transport.
+Together, you’ll put down roots in your new home, where you’ll grow and thrive.

 Have personal experience with learning how to pack and move houseplants?
-Help out others who need some plant moving tips we might’ve missed in the comments section.
+Help others who need plant-moving tips we might’ve missed in the comments section.

 Not what you were looking for?